JakeRoggenbuck/structured-data-format-SoC-first-week/README.md

 # Loads string of your new format into a native object
 obj = myformat.loads("text")

-# Write string of your format from native object
+# Write a string of your format from native object
 str = myformat.dumps(obj)
 ```